 Kratom Withdrawal by DEA From Schedule I

-The issue started when back in August 2016, DEA published a notice of intent to temporarily add the two primary Kratom alkaloids to the Schedule I list.
-As Mitragynine and 7-Hydroxymitragynine make the most dominant part of the Kratom’s chemical profile, this was equal to putting Kratom herb into Schedule I pursuant.
+The issue started back in August 2016, DEA published a notice of intent to temporarily add the two primary Kratom alkaloids to the Schedule I list.
+As Mitragynine and 7-Hydroxymitragynine make the most dominant part of Kratom’s chemical profile, this was equal to putting Kratom herb into Schedule I pursuant.

 This caused an uproar among the Kratom community as well as the general population, with NGOs like the American Kratom Association challenging the decision at every forum.
 The resistance was so fierce, and with hundreds of thousands of comments and emails to DEA challenging their decision and asking for Kratom withdrawal, DEA was forced to retract.